Olympics-Golf-World number one Rahm, DeChambeau test positive for COVID-19 | Sports-Games

 Olympics-Golf-World number one Rahm, DeChambeau test positive for COVID-19

-This is the second time in two months that Rahm has tested positive after being forced to withdraw in June from the Memorial Tournament in Ohio as he was leading by six strokes.
-The Spaniard had tested positive in the final testing protocol before leaving for the Olympics, the International Golf Federation said.
+This is the second time in two months that Rahm has tested positive.
+He was forced to withdraw in June from the Memorial Tournament in Ohio as he was leading by six strokes.
+The Spaniard tested positive in the final testing protocol before leaving for the Olympics, the International Golf Federation said.

 Reed, winner of the 2018 Masters, completes a strong squad for the United States that also features recently crowned British Open champion Collin Morikawa as well as 2017 PGA Championship winner Justin Thomas and Xander Schauffele.
 "I am so excited to have the opportunity to represent our country and be a part of Team USA in Tokyo," said Reed.